Richard Mack

-Richard Ivan Mack (born December 27, 1952) is an American political activist, who served as the sheriff of Graham County, Arizona from 1988 to 1996.
+Richard Ivan Mack (born December 27, 1952) is an American politician who served as the sheriff of Graham County, Arizona from 1988 to 1996.
 A former lobbyist for Gun Owners of America, he is known for his role in a successful lawsuit which alleged that portions of the Brady Handgun Violence Prevention Act violated the United States Constitution.
 Mack is also the founder of Constitutional Sheriffs and Peace Officers Association and sits on the board of directors of the Oath Keepers.

 Career

 Law enforcement

 Mack spent eleven years with the police department of Provo, Utah, and then moved back to Arizona to run for Graham County Sheriff in 1988.
 While serving as sheriff, he attended the FBI National Academy and graduated in 1992.

 On December 13, 2014, Mack announced his candidacy for Navajo County Sheriff.
 In his announcement, he said, "We’re gonna make it a constitutional county and show everybody the blueprint for freedom.
 And there’s a lot more people running for other offices than me.
 I just said I’d run for sheriff.
 We’re going to give this one more try.
 The election is in 2016.
 I’m going to be moving there in spring of 2015 so I can start getting ready for this.
 You have about a year and a half to decide.
 And I’m dead serious about this.
 If I can move there, so can you."
 Mack did not make the ballot, and incumbent sheriff Kelly Clarke was re-elected.